-- 1. A keyword or keyword ability is a card ability indicated with bold red text and that has specific associated rules. - 2.
-A keyword ability resolves automatically unless its definition includes the word "may." - 3.
-Card abilities may give a keyword to a unit, either as a constant ability or a lasting effect.
+- 1. A keyword or keyword ability is a card ability indicated with bold red text and that has specific associated rules.
+Keywords resolve like any other ability but are not shorthand for another ability (e.g. a keyword that resolves like a "When Played" ability is not itself a "When Played" ability). - 2.
+A keyword ability resolves automatically unless its definition includes the word "may." - Card abilities may give a keyword to a unit, either as a constant ability or a lasting effect.
 While the ability or effect persists, the unit is considered to have that keyword in its text box, and that keyword can be lost, ignored, or affected by other abilities. - 4.
-If a card is given a keyword it already has, those keywords do not "stack" (meaning, the card does not gain any additional effects) unless those keywords are followed by a numeral, a cost, or an em dash and ability text.
+If a card is given a keyword it already has, those keywords do not "stack" (meaning, the card does not gain any additional effects) unless those keywords are followed by a numeral, a cost, or a dash and ability text.
 If they are followed by a numeral, the numbers following each keyword are added together.
-If they are followed by a cost or an em dash and ability text, each keyword is considered its own ability.
+If they are followed by a cost or a dash and ability text, each keyword is considered its own ability.